git-moss/DrivenByMoss-Documentation/Akai/Akai-APC40-APC40mkII.md

 * *Scene Launch button 4* - Transpose notes 1 block up.
 The new key range is displayed on the computer screen.
 * *Scene Launch button 5* - Transpose notes 1 block down.
 The new key range is displayed on the computer screen.

+**Editing notes**

+Press the pad of an existing note and keep it pressed to edit the values of a note with the 8 mode knobs.
+The knobs edit the following parameters:

+1. Duration (1/32 to 4 bars (128 * 32th))
+2. Velocity
+3. Release Velocity
+4. Gain
+5. Panorama
+6. Pitch
+7. Timbre
+8. Pitch

+Parameter 3 to 8 are only available with Bitwig.

 ### Note Sequencer

 * The pads display an 5x8 view of the selected clips note grid.